Paul Verhaeghe: Work

 Its further exploration brought him to the conclusion that contemporary identity is based on a compelling neoliberal ideology and that such an identity goes against our evolutionarily ingrained social nature.
 At the end of January 2012, during a Belgian national strike, Verhaeghe gave a sharp public lecture at the art centre Vooruit, Ghent, explaining how neoliberalism has done away with politics.
 Later that year, he gave the annual Paul Verbraeken lecture in Antwerp where he argued that neoliberalism is a contemporary form of social Darwinism, using the university and the hospital as case studies.
 The subsequent publication of the text received a lot of attention in Flanders.
 This lecture reappeared in two chapters of Identiteit (Identity), published in the autumn of 2012.
-Both in the Netherlands and Flanders this book found its way to a wide audience, both left and right wing, and was subsequently translated into German and English.
+Both in the Netherlands and Flanders this book found its way to a wide audience, both left and right wing, and was subsequently translated into German and English (published as What About Me?).

-In the first section of Identity Verhaeghe argues that our psychological identity is a construction on top of a well-founded evolutionary substructure.
+In the first section of Identiteit Verhaeghe argues that our psychological identity is a construction on top of a well-founded evolutionary substructure.
 Evolutionarily, man is a social animal in which two opposing behavioural tendencies are at work: on the one hand he gravitates towards community and sharing, on the other, towards individualism and taking.
 Which of these two tendencies prevail in the construction of identity is largely determined by the societal model.
 In the second section, he describes contemporary society as neoliberal, with neo-liberalism as a new version of social Darwinism.
 The concomitant development of identity is thus, according to Verhaeghe, very negative, as it goes against the social nature of man.
 The structure and organisation of education, scientific research and healthcare are used as case studies to illustrate this.
-In the final chapter he argues that change will have to emerge from the bottom-up, given that the neoliberal ideology is now a part of our identity.
+In the final chapter he argues that change will have to emerge from the bottom up, given that the neoliberal ideology is now a part of our identity.